Mahfoud Ali Beiba: Death

 On July 2, 2010, Beiba suffered a fatal heart attack at his home in the February 27th camp (Sahrawi refugee camps, Tindouf).
 The SADR presidency declared a week of national mourning in his memory.

 On July 4, a group of Sahrawis went to Beiba's family house in El Aaiún to express their condolences and made a collective praying for the deceased.
 Moroccan police intervened to avoid both the praying and more individuals to come to the house, making some people shouting slogans of support to the POLISARIO and the right of self-determination.
 Police charged against the protestors who came in with stones and rocks, injuring several of them.
 The same day, he was buried in a cemetery at the Sahrawi refugee camps, with the presence of the higher authorities of the SADR.

 The National Assembly of Panama approved a resolution on July 8 that regretted Beiba's death, calling it an "irreparable loss".

-On July 11, Beiba was replaced by Kathri Aduh as president of the SNC.
+On July 11, Beiba was replaced by Khatri Addouh as president of the SNC.